CHTC/chtc-website-source/_uw-research-computing/machine-learning-htc.md

   | Medium | 24 hrs | 1/3 of CHTC GPU Lab GPUs |
   | Long  | 7 days | up to 4 GPUs in use |

-If you need longer runtimes, consider implementing [checkpointing](checkpointing) into your jobs.
+If you need longer runtimes, contact CHTC staff [get-help](get-help) and/or consider implementing [checkpointing](checkpointing) into your jobs.

 ### Test your workflow